AlexSafatli/AlexSafatli.github.io/projects.md

 ### Roleplaying

+  - [Saber](https://github.com/AlexSafatli/Saber): An engine to provide tooling and algorithm implementation for character, setting, history, and story element generation for tabletop roleplaying games. *Go*.
   - [MeatGrinder](https://github.com/AlexSafatli/MeatGrinder): A web app that automates an element of game mechanics present in the GURPS tabletop RPG.
 Hosted with [Google App Engine](https://cloud.google.com/appengine/docs). *Python*.

 ## Computational Biology